 Andrus Kasemaa – for his birthday exhibition Drawings (Joonistused) at the Tartu Art House, where the well-known painter and sculptor showed a series of his colourful pastel drawings.

 Ivar Sakk – for compiling and designing the book AA to ZZ.
 The Concise History of Typography (AA kuni ZZ.
 Tüpograafia ülevaatlik ajalugu) and for his research laboratory-style exhibition Laboratori di Carattere at the Estonian Museum of Applied Art and Design.

 Siim-Tanel Annus – for his series of paintings produced using his own unique technique in his solo exhibition Money and Poetry (Raha ja poeesia) at the Tallinn Art Hall, which looked at the significance of paper money iconography.

 Karin Hallas-Murula – for founding and heading the Estonia Museum of Architecture and her research and publishing work of international standard and the exhibition programme from 1991– 2010.

-Enno Hallek – for his exhibition of installational paintings Fractal marriage with a shadow (Fraktaalne abielu varjuga) at the Tallinn Art Hall Gallery, where the well-known Estonian-Swedish artist presented his Lego-pop, which has brought him much acclaim.
+Enno Hallek – for his exhibition of installational paintings Fractal Marriage with a Whadow (Fraktaalne abielu varjuga) at the Tallinn Art Hall Gallery, where the well-known Estonian-Swedish artist presented his Lego-pop, which has brought him much acclaim.

-Mare Saare – for her outstanding pâte de verre glass installation The end of the world won’t come (Maailmalõppu ei tule) in the group exhibition Moment of balance (Tasakaaluhetk) at the Tartu Art Museum and her international scope in exhibiting, consulting and teaching.
+Mare Saare – for her outstanding pâte de verre glass installation The End of the World Won’t Wome (Maailmalõppu ei tule) in the group exhibition Moment of Balance (Tasakaaluhetk) at the Tartu Art Museum and her international scope in exhibiting, consulting and teaching.